Lozanoc (Itraconazole)

 - Tingling, numbness, or weakness in hands or feet

-- Severe skin disorders (widespread rashes with peeling skin and blisters)
+- Severe skin disorders (widespread rashes, peeling skin)

 Important Warnings